jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Paralytic Darts**
 Scarlet Spider Scarlet Spider’s **Paralytic Darts** cause an enemy character to become immobilized indefinitely.
 This effect lasts even after Scarlet Spider leaves play.
 (It will end once the immobilized character leaves play.)

+# Scarlet Witch
+Set: The Defenders
+**Hex**
+Scarlet Witch’s **Hex** power prevents enemy Main Characters from Leveling Up.
+They can still gain XP up to their Level Up number, but not beyond.
+And once Scarlet Witch gets stunned or leaves play, if they have enough XP, they’ll immediately Level Up.

 # Scourge
 Set: H.A.M.M.E.R.
 **Betsy’s Incendiary Missiles**